deepsita/approximate_adder_axha/README.md

 ## Please fill in your project documentation in this README.md file

+This project is an implementation of approximate adder for error tolerant multimedia applications.

 Refer to [README](docs/source/index.rst#section-quickstart) for a quickstart of how to use caravel_user_project

 Refer to [README](docs/source/index.rst) for this sample project documentation.